 How many calories does my Boxer dog need?

-According to PetBreeds, the average weight for the adult Boxer is 73lb (33 kg).
-However, Boxer males typically weigh more than females, so if your dog is a female, these calorie calculations* may be a little less than this.
+The average weight for the adult Boxer is 65lb (29 kg).
+However, male Boxers typically weigh more than females.
+So if your dog is a female, these calorie calculations* may be a little less than this.

 *All calculations worked out using Train Pet Dog.
 I advise you to consult with your vet to work out an exact amount for your Boxer.

 How many calories should I give my Boxer puppy?

 According to the National Research Council of the National Academies, your puppy needs double the calories per pound as an adult of the same breed.
 So, since a 73lb Boxer needs about 20 calories per pound (1,500 ÷ 73), if the puppy is likely to grow to be 73lb as well, she will need 40 calories per pound per day.

 Using this calculation (and rounding up for nice even numbers), along with the average weight for Boxers puppies, gives us these estimations: